 You can expect to start slow on any given challenge, and increase whatever it is you are doing gradually over the course of the month.
 For example, a plank challenge may start day one at a 15-second plank, and build to a two-minute plank by the end.
 Often, there is a printable included so you can check off each day as you complete it.

-My Pinterest account has a Challenge Board in which I collect many different challenges (not exclusively exercise).
+My Pinterest account has a Challenge Board in which I collect many different challenges (not exclusively for exercise, but there are plenty to choose from).
 Browse the board and experiment with one of the many challenges I have pinned.

 Easy Ways to Sneak in Some Quick Exercise Even When You Think You Don’t Have Time